 There’s something special about holing up in a cabin – perhaps it’s because they’re usually snug and cosy, with wood-burning stoves and big comfy beds, or perhaps because they’re usually tucked away in the wildest corners of mountain and forest.
 Fancier than camping but still all about the simple life, little cabins make the perfect base for hiking and swimming adventures. and these ten charming cabins are some of the loveliest you can stay in across Britain.

-Ten of the best cabins to stay in in Britain
+Ten of the best cosy cabins in the UK

 You have to really want to escape to this magical, moveable mountain hut – it takes a 30-minute hike into the hills to reach this tiny house.
 Don’t wait around to go searching for the Mountain Cabin, though – it moves every few months to a new location.
 Wherever in the Lake District National Park the cabin is parked up, this is the perfect base for packing your swimsuit in your rucksack and going in search of Cumbria’s famous ‘pots’ – deep river pools with beautifully clear turquoise water that are wonderful for a cooling splash on a hot summer’s day.
 Seek out Black Moss Pot, where you can jump off high rocks into the water, or lesser-known Tongue Pot, a necklace of inviting little pools in a deep green valley.
 Back at the cabin, a hot shower and a wood burner will warm the cockles.